mylax/project_euler/README.md

 Solve Problems from https://projecteuler.net/  in python, R, javascript, sql (postgres) to gain better understanding of the languages.
 No libraries/packages allowed (except for unit testing libraries).
 Each function should be developed using test driven development.

 # Structure
 Each Problem has its own folder given by the ID of the problem.
-Each folder contains a funcs file, a testing file and a script file.
+Each Problem has a folder for every language the problem was solved in.

 # Python
 Using python 3 and unittest package.